aaronsharma/SEGP/Portfolio/Sprints & Project Management.md

   </p>

 The **initial sprint** was for Daniel, the environmental scientist who just wanted a fun way to get his message across.
-This is the type of user who deoesn't want to be pushy, or just wants to do their bit.
+This is the type of user who doesn't want to be pushy, or just wants to do their bit.
 <p align="center">
   <img width="474" height="296" src="https://user-images.githubusercontent.com/61804643/114400683-1edcfc80-9b9a-11eb-8a4f-2057cc993592.jpg">
   </p>

 This sprint was first pushed on 9th - 14th April, ahead of a meeting with the TAs.
-It encorporates feedback from the paper prototypes, and a basic front and back end, that will not track usage over time.
+It incorporates feedback from the paper prototypes, and a basic front and back end, that will not track usage over time.
 Unfortunately it was not fully completed within that sprint period.

 The **second sprint** of 24th April saw the team group together on Teams and through direct communications.
 At this point the front end and back end where intergrated into the same project, but communications between them were not functioning, so a further sprint was arranged for the 28th April.

+The **third sprint** of 28th April saw the hooking up of the front and back end, for a working proof of concept, which gives us a solid foundation upon which to build.
+Unfortunately due to side-effects from the AstraZeneca vaccine Nathan was unable to attend.

-#### Stretch Goals
+#### 3. Stretch Goals

 With small team being stretched, it is perhaps better to look at stretch goals - or **future sprints.** These would have targetted the other user stories.
 The **first stretch** goal was for Hannah.